SECTION 1: SURFING THE LAKES

 Do you have any advice for anyone wanting to start surfing here?

-Additionally, the waves here have the ability to polish your surfing by adapting you to variant and challenging conditions.
-In short, it endows you with a different eye for waves and an appreciation for micro intricacies of navigating tumultuous conditions.
+Additionally, the waves here have the ability to improve your surfing by adapting you to variant and challenging conditions.
+In short, it provides you with a different eye for waves and an appreciation for the intricacies of navigating tumultuous conditions.

 Lastly, be sure to inform yourself about the risks and consider taking a lesson to get started.
 Surfing here is a bit tricky and having someone guide you through the experience, teach you the basics in a safe environment, can be very beneficial.